Binekrasik/typer/README.md

 a simple, beautiful and unstable typing experience.

 > [!WARNING]
+> as you could guess, this project isn't the most stable thing ever built and there WILL be bugs.

-> this project is VERY bare-bones and I don't guarantee maintaining it.
+> also beware that this is just a side-project of mine and thus I can't guarantee that I'll maintain it forever

 ## running